lingjzhu/mtracker.github.io/README.md

 A muted ultrasound video for demonstration purpose only is available in the "demo" folder.

 The test data are available [here](https://drive.google.com/drive/folders/14x-lG-gDZE-3qzMI5MPYJ7q2-8vu5Xc1?usp=sharing).
+Please do not redistribute.

 ### Quickstart guide
 #### tracking tongue contours in a video